beartype/beartype/README.rst

    # Import the requisite machinery.
    from beartype import beartype
-   from beartype.vale import IsAttr, IsEqual from typing import Annotated   # <--------------- if Python ≥ 3.9.0
+   from beartype.vale import IsAttr, IsEqual, IsSubclass from typing import Annotated   # <--------------- if Python ≥ 3.9.0
    #from typing_extensions import Annotated   # <--- if Python < 3.9.0